Skip to content

 The purge process follows a systematic workflow:

-2. Table evaluation: System reviews purge settings for each configured table
+2. Table evaluation: System reviews settings_purge entries for each configured table.

-5. Deletion strategy: Small datasets delete immediately; large datasets queue for background processing
+5. Deletion strategy: Small datasets delete immediately; large datasets may be queued for background processing.

-7. Result logging: Records deletion activity in system logs for audit purposes
+7. Result logging: Records deletion activity in Purge Runs and system logs for audit purposes.

 To manage data purge settings: